bootstrap html templates

 Stage Director, Scenic and Projection Designer

 Alan E. Hicks, stage director and designer, joins Shreveport Opera for the 2025-26 season as General & Artistic Director.
 Prior to his appointment, Alan directed productions San Diego Opera, Minnesota Opera, Palm Beach Opera, Tulsa Opera, Opera Santa Barbara, Miami Music Festival, Green Mountain Opera Festival, Saint Paul Chamber Orchestra, OpernFest Berlin, Austro-American Mozart Academy, Shenandoah Conservatory, the University of Texas at Austin, the University of Iowa, and the University of Houston.
 Alan has also served on the directing and production staffs of Central City Opera, Chautauqua Opera, Florida Grand Opera, Lyric Opera of Chicago, Michigan Opera Theatre, New York City Opera, Seattle Opera, and Tulsa Opera.
 In 2013, he was appointed Director of the Emerging Artist Program at Green Mountain Opera Festival, a position he held until the company's closing in 2015.
 Alan served as Resident Stage Director at San Diego Opera from 2018-2023.
+Alan is the 2025 receipient of the Charles Nelson Reilly Prize in Stage Direction for his production of Tosca at San Diego Opera.

 Joe Illick